Services & Pricing

-- collateral development
+- collateral development (printed materials)

 A Focus on Donors

 At the core of every fundraising program is the donor database.
-By all measures, this is the single most important asset of a non-profit – and should managed with care.
+By all measures, this is the single most important asset of a non-profit – and should be managed with care.
 Every donor database should include:

 Non-profits generate the greatest amount of revenue when targeting the current donor file.
-This is a database of database of people who have already donated to the organization’s cause, and as such, are likely to donate again – and again.
+This is a database of people who have already donated to the organization’s cause, and as such, are likely to donate again – and again.

 The challenge is to tap the donor file for maximum revenue without antagonizing donors with excessive requests.